thelibstyles/html_to_word/README.md

 # html_to_word

-This repo will converta folder of html files into word documents
+This repo will convert a folder of html files into word documents

 ## language
 * python 3